International

 From the beginning, the relationship between Lions Clubs International and the UN has been limited to humanitarian endeavours.
 In keeping with its stated Objects, Lions Clubs International has no involvement in the political or security affairs of the UN.

-In March 2009 members of Crofton Lions Club attended a special "Lions Day withe the United Nations" at the Palace of Westminster.
+In March 2009 members of Crofton Lions Club attended a special "Lions Day with the United Nations" at the Palace of Westminster.
 Principal Speakers were the International President, Al Brandel, and Mr Martin Bell, the War Correspondent, Writer and former Member of Parliament.

 EDUKIT PROJECT "EduKit" or, as it is often described, the "School in a Box" is a partnership project between Lions and UNICEF.
 Often used in disaster areas in order to try to bring some normality back into the lives of children following a traumatic experience.
 The box contains sufficient materials and equipment to serve a teacher and twenty children.